albertkun/21S-ASIAAM-191A/Week_1/Lab/readme.md

    -  What fields you used
    -  Why you used these fields
    -  What problems could the data set have
-4. Commit both `lab1.geojson` and `lab1.md` to your lab assignements repository.
+4. Commit both `lab1.geojson` and `lab1.md` to your lab assignments repository.